Aha43/Hit/README.md

 ```
 What to notice in above example code:
 * The `UseAs` attribute says this test implementation is used to realize a test named *CreateItem*.
-* Since a `followingTest` argument is not passed to the `UseAs` attribute (next code snippet will show use of this) the test named *CreateItem* will be the first test in a least one *test run*.
+* Since a `followingTest` argument is not passed to the `UseAs` attribute (next code snippet will show use of this) the test named *CreateItem* will be the first test in a least one *unit test*.
 * Dependency injection pattern can be used to inject parts of the system being tested.
 Here the repository implementation specified by the interface `IItemRepository` is injected.
 It is the case for all the [test classes](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests/TestLogic) in this example [integration test project](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests) that they get injected the repository to test like this.
 * Tests communicate state through a *world* object.
 In this example tests read from the *world* what is to be expected before the test and write what to be expected after the test to the *world* object.
     * This example uses [ItemCrudWorld](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorld.cs) as the *world* type.
     * Test implementers must implement an `IWorldProvider` to provide *world* instances to the test framework, the sample system's integration test uses [ItemCrudWorldProvider](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorldProvider.cs)
 * HIT does not provide a generally assert API, that's been done..
     * ...
 I like [Shouldly](https://github.com/shouldly/shouldly).
-    * ... also if you working within a unit test project (it makes sense, see section [Using unit test frameworks to run HIT integration tests](https://github.com/Aha43/Hit/blob/main/README.md#using-unit-test-frameworks-to-run-hit-integration-tests)) you can use the assertion API it comes with.
+    * ... also if the HIT integration tests are implemented in the unit test project used to run the unit tests defined (see section [Using unit test frameworks to run HIT integration tests](https://github.com/Aha43/Hit/blob/main/README.md#using-unit-test-frameworks-to-run-hit-integration-tests)) you can use the assertion API the choosen unit test framework implement.

 The next code snippet shows implementation of tests that test reading of items from repositories:
 ```csharp